joansenent/sprintcheckout/privacy_policy.md

 - How do we collect your data?
 - How will we use your data?
 - How do we store your data?
-- Marketing
-- What are your data protection rights?
 - What are cookies?
 - How do we use cookies?
-- What types of cookies do we use?
 - How to manage your cookies
 - Privacy policies of other websites
 - Changes to our privacy policy